 Deanna Ewer has been teaching beginner through advanced piano for 25 years.
 She holds a bachelor’s and Master’s degree in Music Education from the Aaron Copland School of Music College at Queens College in NY.
 Deanna taught in the public school system where she developed a district-wide comprehensive curriculum for music students in grades 5-8.
 She loves watching the spark that music ignites in her students and the sense of accomplishment that goes along with it.
 Music has been her passion since her first piano lesson at age 6 and she strives to bring that passion and enthusiasm to every lesson.
 In her free time, Deanna enjoys spending time with her husband and two children.

-Kyle’s impeccable skills allow him to teach with various types of guitars: Steel-string, Electric, Acoustic, and Nylon.
+Kyle Ketsdever has impeccable skills that allow him to teach with various types of guitars: Steel-string, Electric, Acoustic, and Nylon.
 Kyle has the experience and ability to teach in various genres as; Rock, Metal, Country, Jazz, and Bluegrass.
 He has professionally displayed his talent by playing with various Rock, Metal, Jazz, Bluegrass, and Country Bands.
 Kyle is Classically trained in Jazz Guitar.
 He is currently attending Mitchell Community College in Statesville, NC studying Music Education and Performance.

 Jacque Junkins holds a degree in Art Education and a Master’s in Curriculum and Instruction.
 She has been an art educator for 18 years, teaching students from pre-kindergarten to college level.
 Her personal philosophy is that a multi-cultural approach in the arts is paramount.
 Jacque’s methodologies include introducing music, dress, or customs related to the culture of the art being studied.
 Traveling abroad has played an important role in her teaching philosophy.
 She has developed many lesson plans from the various countries she has traveled.
 Jacque believes that when students study art history, they are able to make a direct correlation between culture and the artist’s identity.